 Too often amateur golfers play with golf clubs that aren’t the best option for them.
 For example, what might be best for a beginner might not be good for an average golfer or low handicapper.
 This is something that needs to be figured out on a case-by-case basis in order to determine which golf clubs are the right fit.

-If you are new to the sport, you might want a value golf set that is forgiving, whereas if you are more experienced, you might want to invest in the best intermediate golf clubs that will stand the test of time and still offer a high level of performance.
+If you are new to the sport, you might want to consider choosing the best golf equipment for your needs as a new golfer might choose something that is forgiving, whereas if you are more experienced, you might want to invest in gear that will stand the test of time and still offer a high level of performance.

 In Summary: Good, Bad & Average Scores For 18 Holes